-The Last of England is one of Jarman's most boldly experimental, important, and mesmerizing works.
-It's an intensely personal vision of Britain descending into chaos, which manages to be at once apocalyptic and lyrical and nowhere more so than in the climactic sequence featuring Jarman's frequent collaborator, Tilda Swinton (who also starred in Orlando and The Deep End).
-The Last of England marks a turning point in Jarman's life: He had recently been diagnosed as HIV-positive, and his father died a few months later.
-Jarman digs deeply into his family's past, even as he draws on an eclectic range of influences, from history and literature to painting and cinema, to create this uniquely original work.
+The Last of England is one of Jarman’s most boldly experimental, mesmerizing works, and important works.
+It’s an intensely personal vision of Britain descending into chaos, which manages to be at once apocalyptic and lyrical – and nowhere more so than in the climactic sequence featuring Jarman’s frequent collaborator, Tilda Swinton (who also starred in Orlando, The Deep End, and Avenger’ Endgame).
+The Last of England marks a turning point in Jarman’s life: He had recently been diagnosed as HIV-positive, and his father died a few months later.
+Jarman digs deeply into his family’s past, even as he draws on an eclectic range of influences, from history and literature to painting and cinema, to create this uniquely original work.
 It won at the 1988 Berlin Film Festival both the Teddy Award for Best Feature Film and the C.I.C.A.E.
 Award / Forum of New Cinema for Jarman; it also received the Los Angeles Film Critics Association Independent / Experimental Film and Video Award.
 But allusions and awards aside, The Last of England is a powerfully direct, in-your-face experience which you may find yourself thinking and talking about for a long time.
 It knocked me out when I first saw it; and on each re-viewing, fascinating new connections emerge.

-This film challenges me, and each of its viewers, on every level: cinematic, aesthetic, political, sexual, even spiritual.
-It's both hypnotically poetic and savagely critical, and a lot more.
+This film challenges us on every level: cinematic, aesthetic, political, sexual, even spiritual.
+It’s both hypnotically poetic and savagely critical, and a lot more.
 I first experienced it as a pure sensory rush, roughly analogous to, say, the climactic sequence of 2001: A Space Odyssey.
-But now it seems ever more rich and strange and, despite the protests of its detractors who label it "incoherent," unified in revelatory ways.
+But now it seems ever more rich and strange and, despite the protests of its detractors who label it “incoherent,” unified in revelatory ways.

 I share my own ideas about this picture, not as any would-be definitive reading (the very nature of the film makes such absolutism impossible), but in an attempt to look at some of what may be its deeper structures, which both give it form as well as a mythic, even universal, significance.